“Your menstrual cycle changes during perimenopause.

 “You should see your doctor if you are worried about your period.
 For example, if your period patterns change or your symptoms are so painful they stop you from doing things you normally do”.8

-• Your periods are changing to become very heavy, or accompanied by blood clots
+• Your periods become very heavy, or contain large blood clots

 • Your periods last several days longer than usual

-• You spot or bleed after your period
+• You spot or bleed between periods

-• You experience spotting after sex
+• You bleed after sex

-• Your periods occur closer together”.9
+• Your periods occur less than 21 days apart”.9

 Health Topics A-Z